Evidence-based Software Engineering

 About the book

-This book aims to discuss all of what is currently known about software engineering, based
+This book aims to discuss what is currently known about software

-on an analysis of all publicly available software engineering data.
+engineering, based on an analysis of all publicly available software

-that gave readers mathematical orgasms, rather than anything useful to industry based on
+mathematical orgasms, rather than anything useful to industry, that

-parts, one covering software engineering and the second the statistics used in the analysis of
+engineering and the second the statistics likely to be needed for the

 Stuff to look at